-We received feedback about the practice from 22 people.
+We received feedback about the practice from 20 people.
+We also reviewed the practices own customer satisfaction surveys.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were helpful, caring and friendly.
+They confirmed staff were professional, sensitive and caring.

 They said that they were given informative and clear explanations about dental treatment, and said their dentist listened to them.
-Patients commented that staff made them feel at ease, especially when they were anxious about visiting the dentist.